Skip to content

 • headers: Request headers as key-value pairs.

-• data: Request body as key-value pairs (used when method is POST).
+• data: Request body as key-value pairs (used when method is POST or PUT).

-• params: Query parameters as key-value pairs (used when method is GET).
+• params: Query parameters as key-value pairs (used when method is GET or DELETE).

 WARNING